Astronomy and Astrophysics Group

 - Prof Pavel Kroupa - Leverhulme Trust Visiting Professor

-- Leading the construction, use and exploitation of ULTRACAM, a high time resolution instrument.
+- Leading the construction, use and exploitation of ULTRACAM, ULTRASPEC and HiPERCAM, which are all high time resolution instruments.

 - Undertaking world-leading numerical hydrodynamical and N-body simulations.